Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Extract of the captain's log for Ringhorn on her voyage from Port Talbot to St. John, N.B. in November-1940 - dated Belfast Jan.
 10-1941

-(received from Tore A. Humlevik, the son of Captain Torger N. Humlevik; see his Guestbook message (link further up on this page).
+(received from Tore A. Humlevik, the son of Captain Torger N. Humlevik; see his Guestbook message.

 "Wednesday November the 20th left Port Talbot to join convoy.
 Tuesday November the 26th lost the convoy on account of bad weather.
 The same day port lifeboat was damaged by heavy sea and had to be put into the gripes.